Getting Started

 This section covers creating an MCP server from an OpenAPI specification.

-Once you've logged in to the Cequence AI Gateway, click Apps.
-Several apps are already available, but for this example, we'll make a new app from the start.
-Click the +Custom App button in the top right.
+Once you've logged in to the Cequence AI Gateway, select App Catalog.
+Several apps are already available, but for this example we'll make a new one.
+Select New App in the top right, then choose OpenAPI Specification.
+The Add Custom App dialog appears:

 Create the MCP Server from an App

 Find your new app in the App Catalog.
-You can click the paired arrows icon to show the sorting options.
-Click Newest to Oldest to show the app you just created at the top of the App Catalog.
+You can select the paired arrows icon to show the sorting options.
+Select Newest to Oldest to show the app you just created at the top of the App Catalog.

-Click your new app to show a summary of the API specification associated with that app.
-Click Create MCP Server to start.
-The Create MCP Server wizard appears.
+Select your new app to show a summary of the API specification associated with that app.
+Select Create MCP Server to start.
+The Create MCP Server wizard appears, with four steps: App Configuration, MCP Server Setup, Authentication, and Review.

 App Configuration